andyli/blog/content/posts/2012/2012-11-02_augmented-mirror-at-innocarnival-2012.md

 bbTV interviewed me and the news was once on the front page of Yahoo HK!
-Click on the following image to view the video (or [here is the youtube version](http://www.youtube.com/watch?v=r2_syc4UTH8)):
+Click on the following image to view the video (or [here is the Youtube version](http://www.youtube.com/watch?v=r2_syc4UTH8)):

 <a href="https://www.flickr.com/photos/andy-li/14850474257" title="Augmented Mirror on Yahoo HK front page by Andy Li, on Flickr"><img src="https://farm4.staticflickr.com/3906/14850474257_4b64050958_b.jpg" alt="Augmented Mirror on Yahoo HK front page"></a>